Theoretical foundations. Evidence-based implementation.

 Developed from a research base founded in constructivist pedagogy and effective teacher practice, the TIM provides a framework for describing and targeting the use of technology to enhance learning.
 The TIM and TIM Tools (TUPS, TIM-O, TIM-R, TIM-LP, and ARTI) can be used to support research and evaluation in a variety of contexts.

 The references listed below include both publications and presentations about the Technology Integration Matrix and other published work that informs the evaluation of technology use in teaching and learning.
-All credit and responsibility for these works belongs to the respective authors.
+All credit and responsibility for these works belong to the respective authors.

-Recent TIM Publications and Presentations from FCIT
+TIM Publications and Presentations from FCIT

 Harmes, J. C., Welsh, J. L., & Winkelman, R. J. (2016).
 A framework for defining and evaluating technology integration in the instruction of real-world skills.
 In S. Ferrara, Y. Rosen, & M. Tager (Eds.), Handbook of research on technology tools for real-world skill development

 (pp. 137-162).
 Hershey, PA: IGI Global.
-Electronic version of the chapter available from publisher
+Electronic version of the chapter available from publisher.

 In-depth background on the foundational concepts of the TIM and its development, comparison with other models for technology integration, classroom examples, and implementation strategies